sizezero/valmap/README.md

   * ***LineUp, LineRight, LineDiag1, LineDiag2***: ![Glyph Line](http://kleemann.org/valheim/valmap-readme/glyph-line.png) a line in one of the eight cardinal and intercardinal directions.
 This is useful to emphasize coastlines and biome borders.
   * ***Road***: ![Glyph Road](http://kleemann.org/valheim/valmap-readme/glyph-road.png) a horizontal or vertical dashed line that represents the main road.
   * ***Circle***: a light gray circle that can represent mountain peaks, villages, or other points of interest.
-* light gray grid lines are drawn every 100 meters and dark gray grid lines are drawn every kilometer.
+* light gray orthogonal grid lines are drawn every 100 meters and dark gray grid lines are drawn every kilometer.
 * an optional bright rectangle is drawn around the extent of the map.
 This is useful in draft versions but usually turned off for the final version.

 The generated map is very sparse but is useful to print out and doodle on when exploring.
 When the continent is fully explored and all points of interest have been noted I print the final version and add details with a fountain pen and colored pencils.